certbot/certbot/docs/contributing.rst

 Certbot has the same :ref:`system requirements <system_requirements>` when set up for development.
-While the section below will help you install Certbot and its dependencies, Certbot needs to be run on a UNIX-like OS so if you're using Windows, you'll need to set up a (virtual) machine running something like Linux before continuing with these instructions.
+While the section below will help you install Certbot and its dependencies, Certbot needs to be run on a UNIX-like OS so if you're using Windows, you'll need to set up a (virtual) machine running an OS such as Linux and continue with these instructions on that UNIX-like OS.

 Running a local copy of the client
 ----------------------------------